 Phase 3: Remediation Advising for an Individual Success Plan

 If you do not pass one or more TSI Assessments, your enrollment hold will remain on your student account.
-You will be eligible to enroll in courses only after you meet with your college advisor for Remediation Advising to determine an individual plan for your academic success.
-This plan may include developmental education and/or non-developmental coursework or other supports necessary to ensure readiness to perform college-level academic coursework.
+When you meet with your college advisor for Remediation Advising during New Student Orientation, let them know you are not TSI complete.
+They will discuss with you a success plan based on your needs and degree plan, as well as on your past performance in the affected subject area(s).
+This plan may include developmental coursework or other supports necessary to ensure readiness to perform college-level academic coursework.
 Once your TSI Remediation Advising is completed and documented, your college will waive your TSI requirement for one semester and lift the TSI hold temporarily so that you can enroll in your first semester classes.
+At any time that you are able, you can choose to retake the assessment, and if you pass, you can drop any developmental coursework.
+Otherwise, you must follow this plan by taking the courses as instructed by your college.

-Note that if you are meeting the TSI requirement by taking a developmental course, you will still be enrolled in that course at the time that registration for the following semester begins, and so you will not yet have satisfied the requirement.
-Please see your college advisor to request to have your hold released in order to enroll in courses for the second semester.
 Once you pass the developmental course, your TSI requirement for that subject will be completed.
+However, you will still be enrolled in that course at the time that registration for the following semester begins, and so you will not yet have satisfied the requirement.
+Please make an appointment your academic advisor to request to have your hold released in order to enroll in courses for the second semester.
 If you are not able to demonstrate that you are TSI complete by the end of the first semester, the TSI hold will be replaced on your student account, meaning you will need to see your advisor to make a plan for meeting the TSI requirement in your second semester at UH.

 Frequently Asked Questions